CharlesJub/Notes/Public/A Mind for Numbers.md

 > Surprisingly, your brain can also work on a problem even while you are sleeping and are not aware of anything.
 But it does this **only if you concentrate on trying to solve the problem before falling asleep.**

-I think this is alluding to the relationship between focus mode and diffuse mode
+I think this is alluding to the relationship between focus mode and diffuse mode.